trackle-iot/liblightmodbus/doc/lightmodbus.3lightmodbus.md

 `makefile-avr` works exactly as normal `makefile`, but instead it uses `avr-gcc` compiler to build the library.
 Additionally, it requires MCU type to be specified by `MCU` variable passed from command line.

 ## ROUTINES
-Full listing of functions included in `lightmodbus` library.
+Full listing of routines included in `lightmodbus` library available for user.

 | Routine name                  | Module name            		 	            |
 |-------------------------------|-----------------------------------------------|